syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 {% endhighlight %}

-> Note: All the mobile widget names begins with the prefix „__ejm__“ and its other properties needs to be prefixed with the keyword „__data-ej-“__, while rendering in an unobtrusive way.
+N> All the mobile widget names begins with the prefix „__ejm__“ and its other properties needs to be prefixed with the keyword „__data-ej-“__, while rendering in an unobtrusive way.

 ### Manual reference of Scripts and Stylesheets in a HTML page